MomoYlinen/artkills-website/README.md

-# Getting Started with Create React App
+# Artkills Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is website project for my friend and he's band.
+Its still under working process and need some polish.

 ## Available Scripts